-The Northeast Georgia region has an abundance of heritage resources, in addition to those presented in this plan, that are significant to the history and development of individual communities at the local level.
+The Northeast Georgia Region has an abundance of heritage resources, in addition to those presented in this plan, that are significant to the history and development of individual communities at the local level.
 Locally important heritage resources should not be disregarded or neglected as they are equally vulnerable to human intrusion.
 Communities with such resources are encouraged to continue their conservation and preservation initiatives and to pursue new policies and procedures that support protection.

 The identification, documentation, and recognition of heritage resources are all extremely important components of the preservation process; however, the protection of heritage resources from insensitive treatment and outright demolition is essential.
-Unfortunately, protection provided through existing state and national recognition is minimal.
-For example, any resource listed in or eligible for listing in the National Register comes under the protective umbrella of the National Historic Preservation Act (Public Law 102-575).
-The Act mandates, under Section 106, that any federally licensed, permitted, or funded project must be reviewed regarding its impact to the resource.
-While listing in the National Register does not guarantee protection for these resources, the Section 106 process does allow for alternate projects to be researched in order to minimize potential adverse impacts to these heritage resources.
+Unfortunately, protection provided through existing state and national recognition is limited.
+For example, any resource listed in or eligible for listing in the National Register comes under the protective umbrella of the National Historic Preservation Act (Public Law 102-575); Section 106 of this Act mandates that any federally licensed, permitted, or funded project must be reviewed regarding its impact to the resource.
+While this process does allow for alternate projects to be considered in order to minimize potential adverse effects to these heritage resources, it does not guarantee their protection.
+The establishment and maintenance of a local historic district, overseen by a local Historic Preservation Commission charged with the enforcement and upkeep of specific guidelines and standards, is the best way to ensure heritage (historic) resources are protected.